Treasure hunter seeks families connected to trove of 14,000 dog tags from WWII

-Dan Mackay, a 37-year-old so-called "relic hunter" from Britain, recently discovered more than 14,000 dog tags from World War II buried in a field next to an anti-aircraft battery near London.
+Dan Mackay, a so-called "relic hunter" from Britain, discovered more than 14,000 dog tags from World War II buried in a field next to an anti-aircraft battery near London.

-He told the Telegraph the tags were found near a factory where they were once manufactured, and they belonged to military medal winners, prisoners of war and soldiers who had been written about in military journals.
+He told The Telegraph the tags were found near a factory where they were once manufactured, and they belonged to military medal winners, prisoners of war and soldiers who had been written about in military journals.

 “The excitement was almost unbearable, it was as if someone had lifted the lid on a treasure chest full of silver coins,” he said.

-Note: Editor's note: This story has been updated with new information since it was first published in April 2017.